LIONS-EPFL/pntk/README.md

 sh context_norm_scale_extrap.sh
 ```

-## To run the experiemnt on spectral bias
+## To run the experiment on spectral bias
 To train the network on MNIST dataset: run
 ```
 cd spectral